crownstone/website/business/04-real-estate-developers.md

 {% include snippets/circles-transparent-bg-begin img='/images/circles_2.png' bg-position='center' %}

-{% include snippets/transparent-slogan-begin %}
+{% include snippets/slogan-begin %}

 Crownstone makes residential real estate a lot smarter!

-{% include snippets/transparent-slogan-end %}
+{% include snippets/slogan-end %}

-{% include snippets/centered-text-home-begin %}
+{% include snippets/centered-text-home-begin background='light'%}

 Smart home technology has a great impact on the **real estate** industry not only because it upgrades the comfort and security of a property, but also because it makes a property more sustainable.
 Real estate developers start to add **home automation** products to their list of standard offerings across projects.
 With Crownstone, you can also be one of them!